-- 3.52 The Peartree Road District Centre is located approximately 3.5km to the southwest of the town centre and the surrounding area is predominantly residential.
-It consists of three separate areas: - North of Peartree Road supermarket, retail units, offices and food outlets. - The Peartree Business Centre and Peartree Road variety of small retail units ranging from bicycle sales, bulky goods and builders merchants in addition to services such as dry cleaners and a gym. - South of Peartree Road and Moss Road variety of units including bulky goods retail, offices, builders merchants and leisure units - 3.53 Overall, the retail evidence confirms that Peartree Road is performing well albeit is lacking in terms of services and/or community facilities.
+- 12.52 The Peartree Road District Centre is located approximately 3.5km to the south west of the town centre and the surrounding area is predominantly residential.
+It consists of three separate areas: - North of Peartree Road supermarket, retail units, offices and food outlets. - The Peartree Business Centre and Peartree Road variety of small retail units ranging from bicycle sales, bulky goods and builders merchants in addition to services such as dry cleaners and a gym. - South of Peartree Road and Moss Road variety of units including bulky goods retail, offices, builders merchants and leisure units - 12.53 Overall, the retail evidence confirms that Peartree Road is performing well albeit is lacking in terms of services and/or community facilities.
 Its role and function as a District Centre would be enhanced through the introduction of such uses, to complement the existing retail and leisure attractions.
-The PSA is defined on the policies Map and will be the focus for any further retail uses, in accordance with Policy SG 6.
+The PSA is defined on the policies Map and will be the focus for any further retail uses, in accordance with Policy SG 6 evidence confirms that Highwoods District Centre is performing well for the main food shopping needs of the surrounding communities.
+It also has a limited but important service-based role and function.
+The PSA is defined on the policies Map and will be the focus for any further retail uses, in accordance with Policy SG6.